 Follow Caesura on Facebook and Twitter (@UDCaesura) to keep up with deadlines, staff meetings, and more.

 These guidelines are for authors and artists who want to submit to the magazine.
 Only current University of Delaware students may submit work for consideration.
 Please follow the guidelines closely: failure to do so may result in the rejection of your submission.The deadline for all submissions is November 26, 2013.
 NOTE: Submissions after the deadline will not be considered.Caesura accepts submissions to the following categories:

 Finally, please present your work professionally.
 Spelling and grammar mistakes make your work difficult to read and can result in its rejection, even if the content is good.
 Caesura staff are not here to proofread your pieces.
 Please make sure your work is in its best shape when you submit it.
 We look forward to reading your work!!

 How to SubmitPlease put all stories, poems, and art pieces in SEPARATE files with the titles as their file names.
 Do NOT put your name in the file name or the document itself (we do all selection of submissions anonymously).
 All writing submissions must be in Word documents.
 Attach all files to an email to caesuraUD@gmail.com.
 For pieces to be considered all submissions must be sent from a UD email address.In the body of the email please include:

 Judging and AwardsAll submissions are discussed anonymously by the Caesura staff.
 If your work is selected to be published, you will be notified by email.
-Published creative writing and artwork submissions are eligible for prizes, which will be awarded in April or May 2014.
-More details about the event and time will be available in the Spring Semester.
+Published creative writing and artwork submissions are eligible for prizes, which will be awarded at The Gregory Family Celebration of Creative Writing on Wednesday, April 30, 2014 at 5:00 pm in 103 Gore Hall.
 The awards are:The American Academy of Poets Prize: $100The Elda Wollaeger Gregory Poetry Award: Two prizes, $500 eachThe Thomas W. Molyneux Prose AwardFirst Prize: $300Second Prize: $200Caesura Art Award: $100